Dipy2/PionEar/README.md

 # PionEar
-PionEear smart sesnor for emergency vehicle alarm detection.
+PionEar smart sesnor for emergency vehicle alarm detection.

 More about the project can be found here: https://hackaday.io/project/191087-pionear-making-roads-safer-for-deaf-drivers